bioinformatics-ca/IDE_2021/module4/README.md

 ete3 view -m r -t tree.subs.nwk -i tree.png --alg alignment.100.fasta --alg_type fullseq --alg_format fasta
 ```

-As output you should expect to see:
+As output you should expect to see (warnings can be ignored here):

 **Output**
 ```